vvorobjov/nrp-documentation/src/tutorials/nest_desktop/index.rst

     .. note:: Remember, network configuration in NEST Desktop should always be completed before launching in the NRP.

+8. In case the XPRA is activated for the Simulation, you can observe the robot simulation as well.

+    .. thumbnail:: nest-desktop-7.png
+       :align: center
+       :width: 100%

+    .. thumbnail:: nest-desktop-8.png
+       :align: center
+       :width: 100%

 Happy experimenting!
 Utilize the combined power of the NRP and NEST Desktop for immersive neural network simulations.